ibkdizzu/tooling/README.md

 ```
 /usr/share/nginx/html
 ```
-*This is some correct Jenkins trigger*
+*Consider this a jenkins job trigger*
 ## If you require permissions to GCP, or Gitlab resources, please talk to dare@propitix.com